R. Luke DuBois: Early life

 DuBois was born in Morristown, New Jersey, United States, moving at age 11 to the UK, where he attended the American School in London, before moving to New York City in 1993 to attend Columbia University.
 DuBois holds a master's (1999) and a doctorate (2003) in music composition from Columbia (studying primarily with Fred Lerdahl and Jonathan Kramer), and worked as a staff researcher at Columbia's Computer Music Center until 2008.

 Academic career

-DuBois has taught interactive music and video performance at a number of institutions, including Columbia, Princeton University, the School of Visual Arts, and the Music Technology and interactive telecommunications programs at New York University.
-In 2008 he began teaching as a full-time professor at the NYU Tandon School of Engineering, where he currently serves as co-director of the Integrated Digital Media program and director of the Brooklyn Experimental Media Center; his academic position consists of a triple appointment between the Engineering School, Music Technology, and ITP.
+DuBois has taught interactive music and video performance at a number of institutions, including Columbia, Princeton University, the School of Visual Arts, and the Integrated Design & Media, Music Technology and Interactive Telecommunications programs at New York University.
+In 2008 he began teaching as a full-time professor at the NYU Tandon School of Engineering, where he currently serves as co-director of the IDM program and chair of its parent department (Technology, Culture, & Society); his academic position consists of a triple appointment between the IDM Program, Music Technology, and ITP.
 As a graduate student at Columbia he was a contributor to Real-Time Cmix.
 Since 2000 he has worked for Cycling '74 on Max/MSP/Jitter.